Find Affordable College Courses

 Read full report on Forestry at Kent State University at Geauga

-You’ll be in good company if you decide to attend Kent State University at Trumbull.
-It ranked #2 on our 2023 Most Popular Forestry Associate Degree Schools in Ohio list.
-Located in the large suburb of Warren, Kent State University at Trumbull is a public college with a small student population.
+The in-demand associate degree programs at Kent State University at Trumbull helped the school earn the #2 place on this year’s ranking of the most popular forestry schools in Ohio.
+Located in the large suburb of Warren, Kent State University at Trumbull is a public school with a small student population.

 Full Forestry at Kent State University at Trumbull Report

-Out of the 6 schools in Ohio that were part of this year’s ranking, Kent State University at East Liverpool landed the # 2 spot on the list.
-Kent State University at East Liverpool is a small public school located in the town of East Liverpool.
+A rank of #2 on this year’s list means Kent State University at East Liverpool is a great place for forestry students working on their associate degree.
+Kent State University at East Liverpool is a small public school located in the fringe town of East Liverpool.

-Full Forestry at Kent State University at East Liverpool Report
+Read full report on Forestry at Kent State University at East Liverpool

 Best Forestry Colleges in the Great Lakes Region